Chiefs’ Big Opening Night Victory Dampened By Season-Ending Injury To Eric Berry

 But the biggest injury of the night was suffered by Eric Berry.
 Berry was carted off the field midway through the fourth quarter and didn’t return with what we now know is a torn Achilles tendon.
 Berry immediately took off his gloves after the injury, a telling sign for a player whose leadership and toughness have helped to define his organization.

-Berry missed the entire preseason with a heel injury, but had played all 69 possible snaps Thursday at the time of his injury.
-Berry showed his incredible value to the team by being the first one in on the fourth down stop of New England in the first half and did a terrific job in his coverage duties of superstar Rob Gronkowski, all night, as Gronk was a non-factor in the game.
+Berry missed the entire preseason with a heel injury, but he had played all 69 possible snaps Thursday at the time of his injury.
+Berry showed his incredible value to the team by being the first one in on the fourth down stop of New England in the first half and did a terrific job in his coverage duties of superstar Rob Gronkowski all night, as Gronk was a non-factor in the game.
 That sort of effort is what earned him a six-year, $78 million contract in February.

 Berry, who was diagnosed with lymphoma during the 2014 season, returned to action the last two seasons and was named first-team All-pro in both years.
 Impossible to replace, Berry has proven he’s a survivor who doesn’t stay down for long.

-[Featured image by Michael Dwyer/AP Images]
+[Featured Image by Michael Dwyer/AP Images]